-Healthcare Computing Ltd is an equal opportunity employer and is fully committed to a policy of treating all its employees and job applicants equally.
+Healthcare Computing Ltd (HC) is an equal opportunity employer and is fully committed to a policy of treating all its employees and job applicants equally.

 Recruitment, Advertising and Selection